London Bulletin

 London Bulletin was a monthly avant-garde art magazine which was affiliated with the London Gallery between April 1938 and June 1940.
-It was one of the most significant surrealist publication.
+It was one of the most significant surrealist publications.

 History and profile

 The plans to launch the magazine began following the international surrealist exhibition in London in 1936.
 The magazine was first published in April 1938 with the title London Gallery Bulletin.
 It was renamed as London Bulletin from the second issue.
 It came out monthly, and its publisher was the Arno Press based in London.
 Later the Bradley Press became its publisher.
 The magazine was financed by Roland Penrose.